wooters/codalab_bash/README.md

 $ cl_comment "This is a comment"
 ```

-You can also add the text from a file as the comment:
+You can also add the text from a file:

 ``` bash
 $ cat tmp.txt